jlangch/venice/doc/readme/concurrency.md

 in another thread, and will cache the result and return it on all subsequent calls to deref.
 If the computation has not yet finished, calls to deref will block, unless the variant of deref with timeout is used.
-A future can be cancelled `(future-cancel f)` as long its computation has not yet finished.
-A future can be checked if it has been cancelled `(future-cancelled? f)` or if its computation has finished `(realized? f)`.
+A future can be cancelled `(cancel f)` as long its computation has not yet finished.
+A future can be checked if it has been cancelled `(cancelled? f)` or if its computation has finished `(realized? f)`.

 ```clojure